UmamiAppearance/remembrance/README.md

 ## How it works
 The testing routine walks through all (user defined) source files and stores the most current modification date.
-All automatically build distribution files (also provided by the user) must have a modification date, which is even more current, if this is not the case - well - we have an error case and the test fails.
+All automatically build distribution files (also provided by the user) must have the same modification date or one even more current, if this is not the case - well - we have an error case and the test fails.

 ## Installation